-Section 9.1 Authority of Planning Board
+Section 9.1.
+Authority of Planning Board

-The Planning Board may grant a waiver from a requirement of this Chapter after making the required findings.
+The Board may grant a waiver from a requirement of this Chapter after making the required findings.

-Section 9.2 Application
+Section 9.2.
+Application

-A request for a waiver must be submitted to the Planning Board in writing, stating all facts supporting approval of a waiver.
+A request for a waiver must be submitted to the Board in writing, stating all facts supporting approval of a waiver.

-Section 9.3 Findings
+Section 9.3.
+Findings

-A. To grant a waiver, the Planning Board must find that:

-- 1. due to practical difficulty or unusual circumstances of a plan, the application of a specific requirement of the Chapter is not needed to ensure the public health, safety, and general welfare; - 2. the intent of the requirement is still met; and - 3.
-The waiver is: - a. the minimum necessary to provide relief from the requirements; and - b. consistent with the purposes and objectives of the General Plan.
+- A. To grant a waiver, the Board must find that: - due to practical difficulty or unusual circumstances of a plan, the application of a specific requirement of the Chapter is not needed to ensure the public health, safety, and general welfare; - 2. the intent of the requirement is still met; and - the waiver is: - a. the minimum necessary to provide relief from the requirements; and - b. consistent with the purposes and objectives of the General Plan.

-Section 9.4 Conditions
+Section 9.4.
+Conditions

-The Planning Board may condition the waiver approval.
+The Board may condition the waiver approval.

-Section 9.5 Procedure for Granting Waivers
+Section 9.5.
+Procedure for Granting Waivers

-- A. Referral for Recommendations.
-The Director must send a copy of each waiver request to the applicable Development Review Committee agencies for investigation, report and written recommendation before acting on the request.
-Those agencies must submit any report and recommendation to the Director within 20 days after receiving the request, or the recommendation must be treated as favorable. - B. The Director must publish a report and recommendation at least 10 days before the scheduled Planning Board hearing.
-A waiver request filed under this Section, may be used as grounds for a request to extend the time requirements in Sections 4.2 and 8.2. - C. Resolution.
-The decision of the Planning Board must be by a resolution approved by a majority of those voting.
+- A. Referral for recommendations.
+The Director must send a copy of each waiver request to the applicable Development Review Committee agencies for investigation, report, and written recommendation before acting on the request.
+For waivers requested as part of a preliminary plan, administrative preliminary plan, or pre-application submission, those agencies must submit any report and recommendation on the waiver in the timeframes required for those plans.
+For separate waiver requests, final recommendation must be provided to the Director within 30 days after receiving the request, or the recommendation must be treated as favorable. - B. The Director must publish a report and recommendation at least 10 days before the scheduled Board hearing.
+A waiver request filed under this Section may be used as grounds for a request to extend the time requirements in Sections 4.2 and 8.2. - C. Resolution.
+The Board must make its decision by resolution.

 D. Non-waiver of other ordinances.
-When granting a waiver, the Planning Board must not change any other requirement of law.
+When granting a waiver, the Board must not change any other requirement of law.